A walking tour of Jaipur brings the city to life through its out of the way nooks and crannies, colourful markets and vibrant culture.

-Visit Somani Haveli a beautifully restored building belonging to one of the prominent jeweler families of the city.
+Visit Somani Haveli a beautifully restored building belonging to one of the prominent jeweller families of the city.

 Visit a private Tantra Temple with beautifully carved doors and rare pictures of old Jaipur.
 Few foreigners have seen the 11 shiva lingams housed in this temple that are used during tantric ritual.

-Shri Gopinath Ji Krishna Temple – A lively and busy temple where the morning Aarti is a lively and noisy spectacle.
+Shri Gopinath Ji Krishna Temple – A lively and busy temple where the morning Aarti takes place.
+This is an animated and noisy spectacle.